simvue-io/docs/docs/integrations/fds.md

 - `results_dir`: The path to a directory of FDS results files
 - `upload_files`: A list of results file names to be uploaded as Output artifacts - optional, will upload all results files if not specified
+- `slice_parse_quantity`: The FDS quantity for which to find any 2D slices saved by the simulation, and upload the min/max/average as metrics.
+Optional, leave blank to disable slice parsing.
+To use this feature, `WRITE_XYZ` must be true in your FDS config file.
+Note that for visibility, use 'SOOT VISIBILITY'.
+- `slice_parse_ignore_zeros`: Whether to ignore values of zero in the 2D slices - useful if there are obstructions in the mesh like pillars.
+Optional, default is True.

 Your Python script may look something like this:
 ```py